Over the years, I have counseled parents on the importance of responding to a baby's cry. In a previous

 express feelings with sounds are successful, and sometimes they are not.
 These mixed messages can only slow

-the learning process, and confuse the baby who is always, after all, learning about learning.
+the learning process, and confuse the baby who is always, after all,

 It is easy for parents and other adults to support and encourage a baby's attempts to communicate pleasure;